zhang-mickey/computational-geometry/README.md

 **non-crossing**
 ![image](https://github.com/user-attachments/assets/fe2d893a-728e-42b0-8fef-6093470db8c8)

+## Useful Data Structures All these data structures use O(n) space to store n objects.

+### Priority Queues
+(bybinary heaps) Insert, delete, extract-min, union, decrease-key, increasekey in O(logn) time.
+Find-min in O(1) time each.
+Make-heap from n keys in O(n) time

+## Incremental Approach

+### Orientation Testing
+For any constant dimension d, given any ordered (d + 1)-tuple of points in Rd, it can be determined in O(1) time whether these points are (a) negatively oriented (clockwise), (b) positively oriented (counterclockwise) or (c) affinely dependent (collinear).
+This test can be applied for many other geometric predicates, such as determining whether two given line segments in the plane intersect, whether a given point lies within a given triangle, and whether a given point lies within the circumcircle of three other given points.

 ## Closest-Pair problem
 closest pair could be one from the left half, one from the right half, or the minimum of the two closest pairs from each half